-The Inter-American System for the protection of human rights is one of the world’s three regional human rights systems, and is responsible for monitoring and ensuring implementation of human rights guarantees in the 35 independent countries of the Americas that are members of the Organization of American States (OAS).
+The Inter-American System for the protection of human rights is a regional human rights system, and is responsible for monitoring, promoting, and protecting human rights in the 35 independent countries of the Americas that are members of the Organization of American States (OAS).

-The Inter-American System is composed of two entities: a Commission and a Court.
+The Inter-American System is composed of two principal entities: the Inter-American Commission on Human Rights (IACHR) and Inter-American Court of Human Rights (IACtHR).
 Both bodies can decide individual complaints concerning alleged human rights violations and may issue emergency protective measures when an individual or the subject of a complaint is in immediate risk of irreparable harm.
-The Commission also engages in a range of human rights monitoring and promotion activities, while the Court may issue advisory opinions on issues pertaining to the interpretation of the Inter-American instruments at the request of an OAS organ or Member State.
+The Commission also engages in a range of human rights monitoring and promotion activities (including through its various rapporteurships), while the Court may issue advisory opinions on issues pertaining to the interpretation of the Inter-American instruments at the request of an OAS organ or Member State.

-The descriptions and resources below describe the System’s structure and functions in greater detail.
-Visit the News Room for articles on recent developments involving the Inter-American System.
+The explanations and resources below provide greater detail on each mechanism’s mandate and functions.
+Visit the IJRC News Room for articles on recent developments involving the Inter-American System.